Rent applications and option fees

 A lessor can also look in a tenancy database.
 If they do they must let the prospective tenant know, in writing, which database they use and if they find any information.

 A lessor should treat rental applicants and tenants equally and fairly when vetting their suitability to commence or renew a tenancy at a property.
-You may wish to review the Department’s joint publication with the Equal Opportunity Commission Accommodating everyone - Know your rights as property owner or agent to understand your rights and obligations.
+The Equal Opportunity Commission provides a range of fact sheets and publications to assist lessors and tenants to understand their rights and obligations.

 A tenant can also be asked to pay an ‘option fee’.
 An option fee is charged to the prospective tenant while their application is being considered and are capped at $50 or $100 (depending on the rent and location of the property as below).